aidantze/projects.github.io/README.md

 #### qanda – Q&A forum application

-This project involved the creation of **_qanda_**, a tech-themed Q&A forum application.
+This assignment involved the creation of **_qanda_**, a tech-themed Q&A forum application.
 Users can create accounts, forum threads and messages within threads.
 Messages are nested based on replies to other messages.
 They can view theirs and others' profiles and admin privileges if they are an admin.

 The challege here was to go back to fundamentals of web frontend programming and only use HTML, CSS and Node.js, with only some styling libraries like tailwind allowed.
 This means for such a single page application, the routing and state management had to be done manually.
 On top of this, a few challenging components in the specification were completed: Polling and infinite scroll allow threads and messages to be loaded progressively and updated live without requiring a refresh, while static feed offline access allows the most recent thread to be cached and retrieved when internet is down.